Designing Phase Sensitive Probes of Monopole Superconducting Order: Linear response theory of Josephson coupling in the presence of spin-orbit interactions

 Under the outlined scenarios, the correlation function can simply be expressed as

 as shown in Eq.~\eqref{correlation_fnc.simplified}.
 As described in Sec.~\ref{sec:JC}, the above correlation function can be considered in three distinct parts as follows:

-\textbf{(I)}~The first term, $e^{-i\phi}$, includes superconducting phase difference, $\phi = \phi_R - \phi_L$, and corresponds to the first order $2\pi$-periodic Josephson current.
+\textbf{(I)}~The first term, $e^{-i\phi}$, includes superconducting phase difference, $\phi = \phi_R - \phi_L$, and corresponds to the first-order $2\pi$-periodic Josephson current.
 For higher-order contributions to the Josephson current, it is necessary to consider terms arising from multiple scatterings at the junction interface.

 \textbf{(II)}~The second term is the function, $w(\mathbf{k}, \mathbf{k}'; \beta, i\omega)$, which encodes the density of states and thermal weighting.
 After performing the Matsubara frequency summation over fermion frequencies $ip_n$, the function is given by